PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: PhysLab dataset

 \subsection{Data Annotations}

-In collaboration with the physics experiment center, we established a professional annotation team and adopted a ``cross-annotation \& multi-round verification" protocol \cite{yang2024zhongjing} to ensure high annotation quality and consistency.
+In collaboration with the physics experiment center, we established a professional annotation team and adopted a ``multi-annotator \& multi-round verification'' protocol \cite{yang2024zhongjing} to ensure high annotation quality and consistency.
+Each sample was first annotated by an assigned annotator, then iteratively refined through reviews by multiple annotators.
 Both temporal and spatial annotations were performed to support multi-granularity visual parsing tasks.
-The annotated category schema is illustrated in Figure \ref{fig:stas}, with detailed quantitative statistics provided in our open-source website.
+The annotated category schema is illustrated in Figure \ref{fig:stas}, with detailed quantitative statistics provided on our open-source website.

-\textbf{Temporal Annotations.} For each experimental video, we annotated the category, start time, and end time of each operational step along the timeline.
+\textbf{Temporal Annotations.} For each video, we annotated the category, start time, and end time of each operational step along the timeline.
 These annotations facilitate tasks such as action classification in segmented videos and action localization in untrimmed videos \cite{ding2023temporal}.
-All labels strictly adhere to the standardized procedures outlined in official experimental manuals, ensuring semantic consistency across the dataset.
-To enhance annotation objectivity—particularly in delineating precise temporal boundaries—each video was independently labeled by two experienced annotators using the ELAN \cite{wittenburg2006elan} tool.
+All labels strictly adhere to standardized procedures outlined in official experimental manuals, ensuring semantic consistency across the dataset.
+To enhance annotation objectivity, particularly in delineating precise temporal boundaries, each video was independently labeled by two experienced annotators using the ELAN \cite{wittenburg2006elan} tool.
 ELAN’s multi-tier timeline structure enables detailed, hierarchical descriptions of complex procedural behaviors.
 Following independent annotations, results were merged and manually reconciled to address discrepancies and ensure temporal coherence.
 In total, 3,873 action instances were annotated, each averaging approximately 20 seconds in duration and spanning 32 distinct types of experimental steps.
 These comprehensive annotations provide a robust foundation for procedural behavior analysis.